trebisky/orangepi/README.md

 infrastructure.
 So this project is not expected to get much more attention from me, and some things are unfinished.

-The bootrom is the one thing that may get further attention.
+The bootrom is the one thing here that may get further attention.